“My key contact is ghosting me now that I sent them a proposal.”

 Great sales management requires coaching a sales team through ALL opportunity stages, especially when a key contact begins showing interest in receiving a quote.
 This is the critical moment in the sales process that either makes or breaks a good opportunity and it is what I describe as the “Collaborative Prospect” stage.
-This stage is where a salesperson develops a partnership with a key contact who will help navigate the organization’s buying culture, provide relevant and accurate Information about the relevant constituents and their issues, and ultimately clear a pathway to the higher-level decision makers.
+This stage is where a salesperson develops a partnership with a key contact, typically at the technical or operational level, who will help navigate the organization’s buying culture, provide relevant and accurate Information about the relevant constituents and their issues, and ultimately clear a pathway to the higher-level decision makers.

-Unfortunately, for improperly coached salespeople, this early stage is where the biggest mistakes are made.
-The average salesperson sees a request for pricing information as the ultimate buying sign and will enthusiastically hand over their presentation material and proposals before obtaining all the information they need.
+Unfortunately, for most salespeople, this early stage is where the biggest mistakes are made.
+The average salesperson sees a request for pricing information as the ultimate buying sign and will enthusiastically hand over their presentation material and proposals.
 Rather than intelligently challenging the buying process, the approach most salespeople take is the path of least conflict.

 In the Collaborative Prospect stage, salespeople must be willing to courageously challenge the internal champion and negotiate for info and access in return for presentations and quotes.
 They must continue qualifying the opportunity by gathering information about: